 Jean-Pierre Murray is the son of Jacques Gaston Murray.
+He graduated from Los Angeles Pepperdine University in 1990 with a BA in Finance, and gained his master's degree in 1993.
 He is a Non-Executive Director of Andrews Sykes and a number of private companies.

-Marie-Claire Leon 54
+Marie-Claire Leon 55